DolphinWorld/udacitySelfDrivingCourse/P1/writeup.md

 ![Result image][ResultImage]

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by filter out lines whose slope abolute value too small, eg(-0.5 to 0.5), and calculate the average value of the x on the bottom, and x on the top on both side.

-If you'd like to include images to show how the pipeline works, here is how to include an image:

 ###2.
 Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when there are white objects inside the region could confuse the line calculation.

-Another shortcoming could be ...
+Another shortcoming could be when there are shade or in the dark time, the algorithm may not work.

 ###3.
 Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to use relative color difference to detect edge, instead of absolute color difference.

-Another potential improvement could be to ...
+Another potential improvement could be predict the length of dash line and then match the prediction with the image.